vrinda1997/Calories-Burnt-Prediction_ML_Python/README.md

 # UNDERLYING CONCEPT
 •	The Normal Heart Beat Rate : 75/min and Normal Body Temp : 36-37 degree Celsius .
 On exercising it increase heart beat , hence increased blood flow and increase in blood flow level in blood.
 •	The remaining energy converted to heat.
-To reduce temperature  : our body release sweat

 # PLATFORM TO IMPLEMENTATION
-We use Jupyter Notebook to implement this project(The associated code is added at the end of document)
+We use Jupyter Notebook to implement this project

 # WORKFLOW
 •	First step : collect data .